 March 24, 2020

-Unless you are an experienced contact lens wearer, you may not think that all contacts are the same.
+Unless you are an experienced contact lens wearer, you may think that all contacts are the same.
 After all, they are similar in their shape and design.
-However, the truth is that there are many types of contact lenses available, meaning that there is nearly always a variety to suit every patient.
+However, the truth is that there are many types of contact lenses available, meaning that there is a variety to suit nearly every patient.
 This is particularly important since some patients require specialty contact lenses.

 What are specialty contact lenses?

-Specialty contacts are lenses that are designed specifically for patients who have irregular corneal conditions or other eye issues for which conventional contacts aren’t suitable.
+Specialty contacts are lenses that are designed for patients who have corneal conditions or other eye issues for which conventional contacts aren’t suitable.

 Fortunately, there are various types of specialty contact lenses that can combat these issues and make it possible for these patients to enjoy clear vision without glasses.

 Gas permeable contact lenses are sometimes recommended for patients who suffer from dry eyes.
 Since the material they are made of enables enough oxygen to pass through them to the cornea, the eyes don’t dry out as quickly, keeping the eyes more comfortable.
 And even though they are not hard lenses, their rigidity also helps the cornea to maintain its shape while wearing them, which can help with some corneal abnormalities.

 Scleral contact lenses have a larger diameter than conventional contacts, but rather than sitting directly on the surface of the eye, they vault over the surface, leaving a gap between the cornea and the lens.
 Scleral lenses are a practical solution for addressing a number of issues which could make wearing regular contact lenses impractical or impossible.
 The space makes contact lens wear possible for patients who have corneal abnormalities such as keratoconus or have surgical scarring.
 It also acts as a reservoir for tear film, keeping it on the surface of the eyes for longer and improving the symptoms of dry eyes.